Weird Research, Anomalous Physics

 angular scattering distribution.
 Peaks in the curve would be seen as

-bright vertical stripes in a fuzzy broad band.
-With a bright laser,
+bright vertical stripes in a broad fuzzy band.
+With a bright enough

-perhaps realtime changes in water's structure would be directly visible,
+laser, perhaps realtime changes in water's structure would be directly

 1. L.N.
 Pyatnitsky and V.A.
 Fonkin, HUMAN CONSCIOUSNESS INFLUENCE ON WATER STRUCTURE, Journal of Scientific Exploration, V.9 N 1, pp89-105, spring 1995